-Keep your back to the bed!
+If you live in a studio, keep your back to the bed!
 Research studio apartment layout plans; you will see that work space faces away from sleeping space.
 Even better, consider a space-saving bunk arrangement with the desk below, and all that lovely eye-level wall space for storage.

+Mixing up two areas of your daily life can quickly be messy.
 If you invest a few minutes in tidying your work or living space before making the transition, it will help to keep your head in the right place.
 That little bit of washing up?
 Do it, it’s finished, move on.

 Don’t succumb to the temptation to move seamlessly from me-time to work-time.
 Just a few minutes spent outside your living space will prepare you for the day’s next task, otherwise a jumble and muddle will be your fate – and affect your work.